Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Our safety specialists can evaluate your space and provide a detailed assessment of flame effect feasibility.

-Get Your Venue Safety Assessment
+Get a Venue Safety Assessment

 Major Safety Considerations for Indoor Flame Machines